yvolk/media-timeline-sorter/README.md

 ## Purpose
-This is a command line tool to join several sequences (bunches, timelines) of image and video files (created by different people at the same time period, e.g. during two weeks...) into one sequence of files with names, sorted chronologically.
+This is a command line tool to join several sequences (bunches, timelines) of image and video files into one sequence of files with names, sorted chronologically.
+These are usually files, created at different devices at the same time period, e.g. during two weeks...

 I use it for the last 14 years to organize photos and videos that we and our friends shot during our vacation trips.
 We ride and walk together, take similar pictures of the same wonders and of each other.
-On our return home we have several bunches of files, often hundreds of files in each bunch.
+On our return home we have several bunches of files, often thousands of files in each bunch.

 It's very inconvenient to watch each bunch of files separately, especially when you are looking for the best shot of some place or an event.

-This tool allows to create one bunch out of many, as if all shots were made by one person using one device.
-And then see all these files in one go chronologically.
+This tool allows creating one bunch out of many, as if all shots were made by one person using one device.
+In the end we can see all these files in one go chronologically.

 ## Files preparation

 Each bunch of files should be prepared separately.

-1. Assign unique alphabetic *key* (usually two-three letters are enough) to each bunch of files.
+1. Assign unique alphabetic *key* (usually two or three letters are enough) to each bunch of files.
 It should remind you of an origin of each file.
-Prepend each file name (both image and video files) with "keyNNNN-" where "NNNN" - chronological sequence number of a file in this bunch.
-I usually do this using "Total Commander"'s "Multi-Rename Tool".
-This is easy, because file shot by one device usually have names that are already sorted chronologically OR have consistent file modification dates.
+Prepend each file name (of both image and video files) with "keyNNNN-", where "NNNN" is a chronological sequence number of a file in this bunch.
+I usually do this using [Total Commander](https://www.ghisler.com/) 's "Multi-Rename Tool" feature.
+This is easy, because files shot by one device usually have names that are already sorted chronologically OR have consistent file modification dates.

+So you will have bunches e.g. like this:

 yv001-DSC-9031.jpg
 yv002-DSC-9035.jpg
 yv003-MOV-5588.mts
 yv004-DSC-9036.jpg
 ...

 2. Set file date of each image file to its EXIF's Date Taken.
-I usually use GeoSetter tool for this.
-Quite often I have to use "Time shift" feature of GeoSetter when photos, created on some device have incorrect Date/Time (actually, this is a case for all devices that are not connected to the Internet).
+I usually use [GeoSetter](https://geosetter.de) tool for this.
+Quite often I have to use "Time shift" feature of GeoSetter when photos, created on some device, have incorrect Date/Time.

+Actually, this is a case for all devices that are not connected to the Internet.
+This also often occurs when travelling to the other Time Zone.

-3. Copy all bunches to the same folder.
+3. Copy files from all bunches to the same folder.

 ## Usage
 1. Launch  media-timeline-sorter tool in a folder with all file copied.
 So it prepends each file name with a sequence number, creating a joined sequence, e.g.:

 0001-es001-IMG_20200731_171525.jpg